From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 Trevor Brown was born in Mildura in 1967.
 An Aboriginal man, from the Latje Latje tribe, he was abandoned by his family at a young age, and grew up on streets.

 When he was still a child, he started camping on the banks of the Murray River, which ran through the centre of town.
-He lived by himself, making friends with the stray animals that also lived on the riverbank.
-In the winter, he sometimes slept with packs of wild dogs, to keep warm.
+He lived by himself, making friends with the stray animals that shared the riverbank.
+In winter, he sometimes slept with packs of wild dogs, to keep warm.

 Trevor was born with both a cleft palette and an intellectual disability, barriers that made it hard for him to express himself.
 Sleeping outside, living rough, lacking human connections, as a teenager he descended into alcoholism, stealing to pay for his habit.